chalkclassroom/CoachingApp/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

-### `npm run deploy`
-1. Make sure you are logged in via firebase-tools cli into CQREF Account
-2. run deploy in the command prompt.

 ### `npm run cypress`
 Launches the test runner in the interactive watch mode.<br>